Diseases We Treat

 Signs and symptoms of lymphedema include:

 Make an appointment with your doctor if you notice persistent swelling in your arms or legs.
-If you have already been diagnosed with lymphedema, see your doctor if there is a sudden and drastic increase in the size of the affected limb.
+If you've already been diagnosed with lymphedema, see your doctor if there is a sudden and dramatic increase in the size of the affected limb.

 Lymphedema